-The importance to Latrobe City Council of the Latrobe Regional Airport is formalised in the Latrobe City Economic Sustainability Strategy 2011.
-The Latrobe Regional Airport is recognised as one of the City's three key employment zones which are of significant interest in terms of future prosperity and growth for the municipality.
-These three employment zones have an emphasis on job creation, industry diversification and the ability to offer opportunities to prospective investors.
+The importance to Latrobe City Council of the Latrobe Regional Airport is formalised in the Latrobe City Economic Sustainability Strategy 2016-2020.
+The Latrobe Regional Airport is recognised as having significant commercial importance in terms of future prosperity and growth for the municipality.